 Software-Defined Parameter (SDF)

-The means to conceal your internet-connected infrastructure in a way that external parties and attackers can not see it, whether it is hosted on-premises or in the cloud, is known as software-defined perimeter (SDP).
+The means to conceal your internet-connected infrastructure in a way that external parties and attackers can not see it in Singapore, whether it is hosted on-premises or in the cloud, is known as software-defined perimeter (SDP).

 The purpose of this approach is to base the network perimeter on software instead of hardware.
 While the authorized users can still access the infrastructure, others will not see it from outside.